openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/reflect/reflect_package_api/reflect_package_classes.md

 >
 > - If the instance member variable is modified by `var`, the global variable is mutable.
 > - If the instance member variable is modified by `let`, the global variable is immutable.
-> - Any global variable of type `struct` is immutable.

 Return Value: